 Almost every process depends on a complex stack of software tools and apps.
 Since these are managed and maintained by the IT team, it’s important to make sure that these teams are aligned and they work together in a co-creative role to solve problems.
 Business and IT team alignment can help business teams stay agile and make it easier for the IT team to avoid wasting their developer resources.

-One of the most common strategies businesses are using to bridge the gap between IT and business teams is low-code software.
-Low-code requires less coding resources to implement, maintain, and use, and lets business teams solve process problems more quickly using an IT-sanctioned toolbox that’s accessed with a visual user interface.
+One of the most common strategies businesses are using to bridge the gap between IT and business teams is no-code process automation.
+No-code requires less coding resources to implement, maintain, and use, and lets business teams solve process problems more quickly using an IT-sanctioned toolbox that’s accessed with a visual user interface.
 This allows business teams to stay more agile without adding to the IT backlog.

 Few technologies help businesses develop process flow, eliminate waste, and generate additional value better than automation.
 Companies automate at the task, workflow, and process levels to reduce friction, improve response times, and alleviate the need for manual or repetitive work.